realzza/web-project-design/resources.md

 In general, always remember to [Google first](http://www.google.com).
 You'll probably also come across results from [Stack Overflow](https://stackoverflow.com/), a very popular Q&A platform for developers.
 These results are often helpful and contain bits of useful example code.

 You may also want to bookmark [W3 Schools](https://www.w3schools.com/), which is a great reference for HTML, CSS, and JavaScript with tutorials and in-browser "try it yourself" editing.
-The [MDN Web Docs](https://developer.mozilla.org/en-US/) produced by Mozilla are another excellent source for documentation of several web technologies and text-based guides and tutorials.
+The [MDN Web Docs](https://developer.mozilla.org/en-US/) produced by Mozilla are another excellent source for documentation of several web technologies with text-based guides and tutorials.

   <div class="resources">
     <div class="resource-list" id="css-html">